Paul C. Perrine, Dean of Students, Ext. 3800

 Harassment prompted by bias, where a person is targeted in whole or in part because of the person’s perceived race, national origin, ancestry, gender, religion, age, disability, sexual orientation or gender identification is viewed as especially serious.

-As stated earlier in this chapter of the Student Handbook (under the section: Hate Crimes), any reported act of violence (whether that report is made to local law enforcement, campus security, faculty or staff) that manifests evidence that the victim was intentionally selected because of the perpetrator’s bias will be considered a “hate crime” and is an especially egregious violation of our community standards.
+As stated in section 6.5.13, any reported act of violence (whether that report is made to local law enforcement, campus security, faculty or staff) that manifests evidence that the victim was intentionally selected because of the perpetrator’s bias will be considered a “hate crime” and is an especially egregious violation of our community standards.
 Any person found responsible for an act of violence that is defined as a “hate crime”, where a person was targeted based on gender or sexual orientation, could face the maximum possible sanctions for these violations.
 Furthermore, Warren Wilson College takes seriously acts of violence that target others based on gender identity.

 Given the unique nature of intimate partner violence (IPV), Warren Wilson College developed the following policy to address the dynamics of abuse that can occur in relationships (IPV – sometimes referred to as dating violence, relationship violence, or domestic violence).